Motherwort

 • Most South American countries

-Practical Tips
+Practical Tips for Sourcing

-Before ordering seeds or bulk quantities internationally, check your region’s current agricultural regulations.
-Your local agricultural extension office can provide up-to-date import guidelines.
+Home enthusiasts can confidently source motherwort for personal enjoyment.
+Keep in mind that some countries maintain commercial import regulations and labeling requirements for herbal products.
+Before ordering seeds or bulk quantities internationally, check your region’s current agricultural guidelines.
+Your local agricultural extension office can provide up-to-date import information specific to your area.

 References